 As well as having all the hallmarks of a British independent school, BIS HCMC Secondary brings many of the features that education group Nord Anglia has become renowned for to Vietnam.
-As a member of the Nord Anglia family of school, BIS An Phu Secondary works in collaboration with The Juilliard School to offer an outstanding music programme; it offers access to online courses, global challenges and experiences available through Nord Anglia’s virtual global campus; and it focuses on STEAM – Science, Technology, Engineering, Arts and Maths – in and outside the classroom.
+As a member of the Nord Anglia family of school, BIS An Phu Secondary works in collaboration with The Juilliard School to offer an outstanding music programme; it offers access to online courses, global challenges, and experiences available through Nord Anglia’s virtual global campus; and it focuses on STEAM – Science, Technology, Engineering, Arts, and Maths – in and outside the classroom.

 The BIS HCMC Secondary campus is part of the much larger BIS family of schools.
 BIS has a primary campus and an early years and infant campus, both also in District 2.
-The BIS group also includes three British Vietnamese International Schools (BVIS), with campuses in Ho Chi Minh City and Hanoi.
+The BIS group also includes two British Vietnamese International Schools (BVIS), with campuses in Ho Chi Minh City and Hanoi.

 Since opening in 1997 as a small pre-school, the BIS group has grown rapidly to admit around 2,100 students from more than 50 countries across its three campuses.
 Rated as an “outstanding school” in its British Schools Overseas (BSO) inspection, BIS has a strong academic record in IGCSEs and the IBDP.

-Typical of good independent schools in the UK, BIS has an active house system, provides a wide range of educational visits, and after-school activities, and recognises British culture in annual events such as the Poppy Appeal, carol concert, spring fete, pantomimes, and the option of traditional British food in the school canteens.
+Typical of good independent schools in the UK, BIS has an active house system, provides a wide range of educational visits and after-school activities, and recognises British culture in annual events such as the Poppy Appeal, carol concert, spring fete, pantomimes, and the option of traditional British food in the school canteens.

-92% of the teachers are UK qualified, and the head teacher is British-born Anthony Rowlands who had 13 years’ experience in UK education before moving to work in South East Asia schools; in April 2012 Anthony became founding principal of BIS Hanoi before moving to become principal of BIS HCMC in August 2017.
+92% of the teachers are UK qualified, and the head teacher is British-born Anthony Rowlands, who had 13 years’ experience in UK education before moving to work in South East Asia schools; in April 2012 Anthony became founding principal of BIS Hanoi before moving to become principal of BIS HCMC in August 2017.
 In line with UK schools, the academic year runs from August to June and has three terms.

-All students must study Vietnamese plus a second language taken from a choice of French, Mandarin or Spanish.
-The school also includes all secondary students in its bespoke International Life Skills (ILS) programme, which focuses on personal, social, health and citizenship education, as well as sex and relationship education.
+All students must study Vietnamese, plus a second language taken from a choice of French, Mandarin, or Spanish.
+The school also includes all secondary students in its bespoke International Life Skills (ILS) programme, which focuses on personal, social, health, and citizenship education, as well as sex and relationship education.

-Technology is used across the curriculum and you’ll find students using PowerPoint presentations, Google docs and iPads in all subjects; there are interactive whiteboards in all classrooms and the school has a Bring Your Own Device (BYOD) programme for all year groups.
+Technology is used across the curriculum, and you’ll find students using PowerPoint presentations, Google docs, and iPads in all subjects; there are interactive whiteboards in all classrooms and the school has a Bring Your Own Device (BYOD) programme for all year groups.
 An example of how students use iPads to film their peers diving in a swim lesson gives you an idea of how technology is used in creative ways at this school.

-BIS takes great pride in its well-equipped library, and it goes the extra mile to encourage a love of reading; students can access their account from home to reserve books, upload their own reviews and send reading recommendations to friends.
+BIS takes great pride in its well-equipped library, and it goes the extra mile to encourage a love of reading; students can access their account from home to reserve books, upload their own reviews, and send reading recommendations to friends.

 The school says,